kalealex/effect-size-jdm/README.md

 The url for the experiment landing page is https://effect-size-jdm.herokuapp.com/0_landing?workerId=[unique_string]&assignmentId=test&cond=[condition]

-In order to access the interface, you'll need to choose a unique string to fill in the 'workerId' url parameter.
+In order to access the interface, you'll need to choose a unique string to fill in the 'workerId' url parameter (e.g., `workerId=alex`).
 If you choose the same string as somebody else, you will be redirected to a page that tells you so.

 You'll also need to choose which condition you'd like to see.
-Type one of the following options to fill in the 'cond' url parameter.
+Type one of the following options to fill in the 'cond' url parameter (e.g., `cond=QDPs`).
 These will allow you to do the experiment with 95% containment intervals, hypothetical outcome plots, quantile dotplots, or probability densities, respectively.

 - intervals
 - HOPs